Blog

 • Clinician-side: OpenEvidence accounted for 98.7% of searches across leading AI-enabled clinical reference tools, with traffic rising to ~1.59 million visits/month by June 2025.1

-• Patient-side: In a study of 617,827 Microsoft Copilot conversations, roughly 1 in 5 involved personal symptom assessment or condition discussion.
+• Patient-side: In a 2026 Microsoft analysis of over 500,000 health-related Copilot conversations, nearly one in five involved personal symptom assessment, test interpretation, or condition management.
 Microsoft explicitly notes that benchmark performance does not predict real-world reliability for high-stakes health questions.2

 1. Everyday People